Director of Bands

 Color Guard Director

 Ms. Maughon has been a huge advocate of the marching arts from a performer and teaching aspect since she first became involved in the activity in 2008.
 She was born and raised in Marietta, GA and attended Hillgrove High School of Cobb County in Powder Springs where she was a member of the Hillgrove Marching Band Color Guard and Winter Guard for all four years, within which she was the Equipment Captain in 2010 and the Color Guard Head Captain in 2011 and 2012.
 After graduating from Hillgrove, she attended Kennesaw State University.
 During this time KSU did not have a marching band program which led to Caroline teaching at Etowah HS in Cherokee County for two seasons.
-She transferred to the University of Georgia in 2015 to pursue a Bachelor’s in Political Science and will be graduating in Spring of 2018.
+She transferred to the University of Georgia in 2015 to pursue a Bachelor’s in Political Science and graduated in Spring of 2018.
 While at UGA, Ms. Maughon was a member of the UGA Flagline, a part of the Redcoat band, for two seasons.
-Her color guard experience aside from that received at Hillgrove High School and UGA includes: The Edge Independent Winter Guard 2013-2015, The Crossmen World Class Drum & Bugle Corps 2013, ALLIANCE Drum & Bugle Corps 2014-2015, Paramount A Winter Guard 2016, Phantom Regiment Drum & Bugle Corps 2016, and she is a member of Paramount World Winter Guard for the 2017 season.
+Her color guard experience aside from that received at Hillgrove High School and UGA includes: The Edge Independent Winter Guard 2013-2015, The Crossmen World Class Drum & Bugle Corps 2013, ALLIANCE Drum & Bugle Corps 2014-2015, Paramount A Winter Guard 2016, Phantom Regiment Drum & Bugle Corps 2016, and she was a member of Paramount World Winter Guard for the 2017 season.